satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 flow
 (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm)
-is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors (by Fernanda B. Vizgas, Martin Watt at IBM, 2003)
+is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors (by Fernanda B. Fernanda
+B. Viégas , Martin Wattenberg at IBM, 2003)

 Relevance of code review systems